 • clear demonstration of how the project will be realizable in terms of technology and archival preservation

-• contribution to the aims and activities of the Design History Society.
-(Please see the DHS website for details of events).
-The Society aims to support activity that cannot be effectively or entirely funded through other funding avenues.
+• contribution to the aims and activities of the Design History Society which aims to support activity that cannot be effectively or entirely funded through other funding avenues.

 • suitability of the applicant(s) to achieve the proposed project